GeoMOER/geoAI/docs/units/_unit04/unit04-02-04_EX_predict.md

 {% capture Assignment-04 %}

-## Assignment Unit-04
+## Assignment Unit-04-02

-Follow the exercises in unit 04:
+Follow all the exercises in unit 04:
-1. Erstelle Karte wie in der unit beschrieben
+1. Create a map of the prediction according to the exemplary workflow described in the unit
-2. Find a way to add also masks with background information (no builidngs) to the training data and train your model again
+2. Find a way to add also masks with background information (no builidngs) to the training data and train your model again.
-1. Prediction map
+3. Create a map of the prediction with your new model.
-2. Vergleiche beide karten drei sätze
+4. Compare both maps of predictions in three sentences.
 Again put your code and results in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.

 {% endcapture %}